Everything You Need to Know About High Potential Employees (HiPos)

 A common flaw in HiPo developmental efforts is that they often focus exclusively on performance.
 This is problematic for two reasons.
 First, organizations are not very good at measuring performance (once you eliminate subjective ratings, there are very few reliable metrics left).
 Second, even with positive performance measurement data, many HiPos will fail to perform well at the next level.

-That’s because when HiPos transition from individual contributors to managers, or from managers to senior management, the pivotal qualities or competencies that drive high performance change.
+That’s because when HiPos transition from individual contributors to managers, or from managers to senior management, the pivotal qualities or competencies that drive high-performance change.
 Furthermore, many HiPos may not want to manage or lead, preferring instead to focus on independent problem-solving or being a team-player.
 The result is a paradoxical system that removes people from a job they are rather good at, and re-positions them in a role they don’t want.

 High Potential May Also Mean Large Ego

-Most HiPo programs focus on potential for leadership.
+Most HiPo programs focus on the potential for leadership.
 This makes sense, as leaders control a disproportionate amount of resources, set key strategy decisions, and create culture and engagement in their firms.
 At some point, a HiPo will ‘emerge’ as a leader.
 The next challenge is to be ‘effective’ as a leader.
 Consider that the key attributes that contribute to emergence can actually be detrimental to effectiveness.
 For example, self-promotion, political dexterity, and networking skills play major roles in helping HiPos emerge as leaders: this is why many leaders are confident and charismatic, if not narcissistic.
 However, leading effectively requires good judgment, empathy, and self-awareness.
 Those qualities are rarely found in individuals who are self-focused and obsessed with personal advancement.

 In fact, many brilliant leaders have clear problems with authority, so they are often indomitable and insubordinate, particularly when they have an entrepreneurial profile.

-Clues to Help Identify High Potential Employees
+Clues To Help Identify High Potential Employees

-Many organizations, either formally or informally, compile a list of people they believe will have high potential for advancement.
+Many organizations, either formally or informally, compile a list of people they believe will have a high potential for advancement.
 From an individual’s point of view, being acknowledged and recognized as a HiPo is a personal and professional accomplishment that bodes well for their career.

 From the organization’s point of view, there is a great deal at stake in identifying HiPos.
 If the wrong individuals are selected, valuable developmental resources will be misdirected and, ultimately, wasted.

-Having strong HiPos in place will ensure a long-lasting talent pipeline and healthy succession plan for the organization.
+Having strong HiPos in place will ensure a long-lasting talent pipeline and a healthy succession plan for the organization.
 That’s a far better strategy than the alternative of replacing top employees with external candidates.
 That approach tends to be more expensive and have lower chances of success.
 Even when you hire people with the right skills, they often fail to adapt to the new culture because of incompatible values or style.

 Examine the resources you already have.
 Here are key characteristics to look for among your current employees.